alasca-association/tarook/docs/user/reference/cluster-repository.rst

 Detailed explanation:

--  ``config/config.toml`` holds the
+-  ``config/`` holds the
    :doc:`configuration </user/reference/cluster-configuration>` variables of
    the cluster.
-A template for this file can be found in the ``templates/`` directory.

    Note that the :doc:`initialization </user/guide/initialization>`
    script ``init.sh`` will bootstrap your configuration from that template.

--  ``config/wirguard_ipam.toml`` contains the
-   :doc:`Wireguard </user/explanation/vpn/wireguard>` IP address management.
-   This file is only of interest if you want to protect your cluster with gateway nodes.
-   This file is managed by the :ref:`update_inventory.py <actions-references.update_inventorypy>` script.
-   This script will automatically assign IP addresses to your :ref:`configured peers <cluster-configuration.wireguard-configuration>`.

 -  The ``inventory/`` directory holds your :doc:`layer-specific </user/explanation/abstraction-layers>` Ansible variables.
+   It is completely ephemeral and can be re-generated from the config and the state.
-These variables are managed by the :ref:`update_inventory.py <actions-references.update_inventorypy>` script.
+   It is managed by the
+   :ref:`update_inventory.py <actions-references.update_inventorypy>` script.

 -  ``etc/`` holds credentials and cluster-specific files